JoakimTeixeira/loyalty-as-a-service/README.md

 1. Fork the repository and add your AWS and Docker credentials to the environment variables in the `Access.sh` file.

-2. Create an AWS EC2 pair key called `vockey.pem` and move it to the `terraform/Kafka` folder.

-3. This project uses docker to containerize the Quarkus microservices, so log into your docker account with the command:
+2. This project uses docker to containerize the Quarkus microservices, so log into your docker account with the command:

           docker login

     Or use the `Docker Desktop` application in your operational system

-4. Then run the following command to provision the AWS resources:
+3. Then run the following command to provision the AWS resources:

           source ./scripts/terraform/DeploymentAutomation-ubuntu.sh